samscott89/ReCrypt/README.md

-## THIS IS PROTOTYPE CODE FOR RESEARCH - DO NOT USE
+## THIS IS PROTOTYPE CODE FOR RESEARCH - NOT SUITABLE OR TESTED FOR PRODUCTION USAGE

+It is also abandoned and using some unstable versions of libraries.
+I will try to keep it working as long as possible though, so file as issue if it's completely broken.

 # ReCrypt
 ### Key Rotation for Authenticated Encryption